Rotator Cuff Tendinopathy: Comparing physical therapy, injections, and surgical options

 Focus on the supraspinatus tendon and progression to rotator cuff tears

 A supraspinatus tendon problem is manifested by pain with abduction and external rotation of the shoulder, especially when reaching for things above shoulder level, or pain in the shoulder after sleeping due to compression of the supraspinatus tendon.
-The supraspinatus tendon often refers pain to the back of the shoulder.
+The supraspinatus tendon often refers pain to in the back of the shoulder.

 Those who have supraspinatus tendon laxity causing pain will stop moving their arms into the painful position.
 Although they may not realize it, they are slowly but surely losing shoulder movement.

-This study showed that the degeneration of supraspinatus tendon increases as the stage of rotator cuff disease progresses from tendinopathy to partial rotator cuff tear, and then to full rotator cuff tear.
-Significant tendon degeneration began from the stage of partial rotator cuff tear.
-The clinical relevance of the study is that strategies and goals of the treatment for rotator cuff disease should be specific to its stage, in order to prevent disease progression for tendinopathy and partial rotator cuff tear, as well to restore the structural integrity for full rotator cuff tear.(2) In other words, treat it early!
+This study showed that the degeneration of the supraspinatus tendon increases as the stage of rotator cuff disease progresses from tendinopathy to partial rotator cuff tear, and then to full rotator cuff tear.
+Significant tendon degeneration began from the stage of a partial rotator cuff tear.
+The clinical relevance of the study is that strategies and goals of the treatment for rotator cuff disease should be specific to its stage, in order to prevent disease progression for tendinopathy and partial rotator cuff tear, as well as to restore the structural integrity for full rotator cuff tear.
+In other words, treat it early!

 Rotator Cuff Tendinosis Treatment

-Although common in the treatment of rotator cuff tendonitis, the use of anti-inflammatories and steroids may actually hinder the healing of soft tissues such as tendons and ligaments, and do not address the root of the problem.
+Although common in the treatment of rotator cuff tendonitis, the use of anti-inflammatories and steroids may actually hinder the healing of soft tissues, such as tendons and ligaments, and do not address the root of the problem.
 Likewise, physical therapy does not help heal the affected ligaments and tendons.
 Although these treatments may help temporarily, they do not address the original cause of the problem, thus, it eventually returns.
 In addition, degenerative fraying and tearing of the tendon may occur with constant irritation of the tendon.